By Ellen Brown

 For vine borers and pickleworms control after mid-June, apply carbaryl (Sevin) or neem oil extract weekly, and spray or dust in the evening to not kill pollinating insects.
 Wait one day after spraying carbaryl before harvest.
 Rotenone (such as Hi-Yield Rotenone Dust) is effective against younger squash bugs, but not against the adults.
 Esfenvalerate (such as Ortho Bug-B-Gon MAX Garden & Landscape Insect Killer RTU) or permethrin (such as Bonide Eight Insect Control Vegetable, Fruit & Flower Concentrate) or bifenthrin (such as Ortho Bug-B-Gon MAX Lawn & Garden Insect Killer Concentrate) will control cucumber beetles, squash bugs, squash vine borers and pickleworms, call your county agent for more info,good luck.

-I bought some Zucchini plants this year and put them in a sunny place in the garden.
-They get plenty of water.
+I bought some Zucchini plants this year and put them in a sunny place in the garden and they get plenty of water.
 The problem is, every time they get a yellow flower on them, it lasts a few days and then drops off.
-I get no Zucchini.
-Does anyone know what I am doing wrong?
-I bought 3 plants and have planted them very close together.